-7.12.
+7.13.
 REMOVING A PRE-PROVISIONED OVERCLOUD

-To remove an entire overcloud that uses pre-provisioned nodes, follow the same procedure as a standard overcloud.
-See Section 8.14, "Removing the Overcloud" for more details.
+To remove an entire overcloud that uses pre-provisioned nodes, see Section 10.5, "Removing the overcloud" for the standard overcloud remove procedure.
 After removing the overcloud, power off all nodes and reprovision them to a base operating system configuration.